aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 An aragonOS Plugin consist of:

-- the `Plugin` implementation contract
+- The `Plugin` implementation contract containing the plugin's logic
-- a `PluginSetup` contract (internally referencing the implementation contract and used by the `PluginSetupProcessor`)
+- The `PluginSetup` contract referencing the `Plugin` implementation and containing the setup instruction to install, update, and uninstall it to a DAO
 - the Aragon App frontend / UI

 Each plugin has its own, unique ENS name and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are stored for reference.